Olllom/pyworkdir/README.md

 #### Directories are Customizable Classes

-Instances of `WorkDir` can be be customized by adding a file `workdir.py` to the directory.
+`WorkDir` classes can be be customized by adding a file `workdir.py` to the directory.
-All variables, functions, or classes defined in this file will be added as attributes of the `WorkDir` instance.
+All variables, functions, or classes defined in this file will be added as attributes of the `WorkDir` instances.

 For instance, consider the following `workdir.py` file:
 ```python